-This Grand Opening of the Christmas market is Friday 13th November at 12pm and will cease on Sunday 20th December 2015.
 The opening times are Monday – Wednesday 10am – 8pm, Thursday – Saturday 10am – 9pm & Sunday’s 10am – 6pm.
 Six weeks of Magical Events, Shopping and Festive Fun in St Enoch Square, the Heart of the City.
 There will be a few continental beers and mulled wine to be consumed in a number of the Continental Bars.
 If you’re travelling with Children they are allowed in these bars with adult supervision however after 7pm Children are not allowed.

 For that something a little bit different you could even take part in the Santa Dash on the 6th December!!

 There will be plenty of theatre productions to keep everyone entertained such as Miracle on 34st, Santa Claus is coming to town.
 If you plan on taking children, you could take them to meet the main man himself at Hamleys Store.
 Here they make it an extra special experience.
 Children can enjoy up to 1 hour with Santa, take part in festive activities, enjoy delicious nibbles and receive a special gift bag from Santa to take home.
 There is so much to see & do in Glasgow to get everyone into the Christmas spirit.